CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs

-Up to now, the furthest spectroscopically confirmed galaxies are four young, extremely metal-poor (stellar metallicity $\log(Z/{\rm Z_\odot}) \sim -1.91 - -0.18$), low-mass ($M\sim10^7-10^8$~M$_\odot$) systems at $10.3<z<13.2$ \citep{curtis-lake22}.
-Their redshifts were estimated using the Lyman-break as a reference, because of the complete lack of both UV and optical emission lines, which could be due to a combination of the NIRSpec prism spectral resolution ($R\sim100$) and their low metallicity (see also \citealt{roberts-borsani22}).
-The current furthest ($z\sim10.603$) galaxy spectrum with clear emission lines (from \lya\ to \hg) is GN-z11, the most luminous candidate $z > 10$ Lyman break galaxy in the GOODS-North field \citep{bunker23}.
-This galaxy is compact and metal-poor ($\log(Z_{\rm neb}/{\rm Z_\odot}) \sim −0.92$; 12+log(O/H)~$\sim7.5$), more massive ($\sim$$10^{9}~M_{\odot}$) and luminous than the objects analyzed in \citet{curtis-lake22} \citep{bunker23,tacchella23}.
-It is quite interesting that GN-z11 clearly shows both \niv$\lambda\lambda$1483,7 and \niii~$~\lambda$1750 \citep{bunker23}, very rarely observed in the local Universe as well as in the CLASSY survey (\citetalias{mingozzi22}).
-In particular, \niv$\lambda\lambda$1483,7 lines (ionization potential $E>47.5$~eV) are rarely seen in emission in SFGs \citep{fosbury03,raiter10,vanzella10,mingozzi22,harikane23}, trace very dense gas ($n_e>10^4$~cm$^{-3}$) and, when present, they can also be - but not unambiguously - a signature of AGN ionization. \niii~$~\lambda\lambda$1750 instead is a multiplet that could have a nebular origin and be prominent in SFGs, but has been rarely observed (e.g., in the Sunburst Arc, a lensed $z\sim2.4$ galaxy hosting a $\sim 3-4$~Myr super star cluster; \citealt{pascale23}) and is visible in only two galaxies of the CLASSY sample: Mrk~996 (i.e., J0127-0619) and J1253-0312 (Fig.~20 of \citetalias{mingozzi22}; log(\niii$\lambda$1750/\heii$\lambda$1640)~$\sim1.34, 0.05$, respectively), both also characterized by WR features in their optical spectra, as commented above.
+In particular, \niv$\lambda\lambda$1483,7 lines (ionization potential $E>47.5$~eV) are rarely seen in emission in SFGs \citep{fosbury03,raiter10,vanzella10,mingozzi22,harikane23}, trace very dense gas ($n_e>10^4-10^5$~cm$^{-3}$) and, when present, they can also be - but not unambiguously - a signature of AGN ionization. \niii~$~\lambda\lambda$1750 instead is a multiplet that could have a nebular origin and be prominent in SFGs, but has been rarely observed (e.g., in the Sunburst Arc, a lensed $z\sim2.4$ galaxy hosting a $\sim 3-4$~Myr super star cluster; \citealt{pascale23}) and is visible in only two galaxies of the CLASSY sample: Mrk~996 (i.e., J0127-0619) and J1253-0312 (Fig.~20 of \citetalias{mingozzi22}; log(\niii$\lambda$1750/\heii$\lambda$1640)~$\sim1.34, 0.05$, respectively), both also characterized by WR features in their optical spectra, as commented above.
 WR stars represent the best tracer of a young ongoing starburst in galaxies, since they are uniquely characterized by very fast and strong winds (especially at high-metallicity), and thus a short lifetime ($\sim10^5$~yr; \citealt{crowther07}), that can lead to the production of prominent nitrogen features both at optical and UV wavelengths (e.g., \citealt{crowther97}).